warrior-cultures-and-training

 Minamoto no Yoritomo and the Kamakura Foundations

-The first shōgun (military dictator), Minamoto no Yoritomo (1147–1199), saw Zen as a unifying force for his nascent regime.
-Although he remained primarily a patron of traditional Buddhist schools, he supported Eisai’s Kennin-ji and allowed Zen priests to serve as advisors.
+The first shōgun, Minamoto no Yoritomo, saw Zen as a unifying force for his nascent regime.
+Although he remained primarily a patron of traditional Buddhist schools, he supported Eisai's Kennin-ji and allowed Zen priests to serve as advisors.
 Yoritomo understood that religion could legitimize his authority—temples represented stability and divine favor.
+He also saw that Zen monks, with their connections to Chinese culture and their relative independence from the old aristocratic Buddhist orders, could serve as neutral intermediaries in political disputes.

 The Hōjō Clan's Embrace of Zen

-The Hōjō regents, who effectively ruled during the Kamakura period, became some of Zen’s most ardent supporters.
-Hōjō Tokimune (1251–1284), the regent who repelled the Mongol invasions, was a devoted lay practitioner of Rinzai Zen.
-He invited the Chinese monk Wuzhun Shifan’s disciple Wu’an Puning (known in Japan as Bukkō Kokushi) to teach and advise him.
+The Hōjō regents became some of Zen's most ardent supporters.
+Hōjō Tokimune, the regent who repelled the Mongol invasions, was a devoted lay practitioner of Rinzai Zen.
+He invited the Chinese monk Wu'an Puning to teach and advise him.
 Tokimune built Engaku-ji in Kamakura in 1282, a temple dedicated to Zen training and to praying for the souls of fallen warriors.
-He also founded Kencho-ji, which remains one of the most important Rinzai monasteries today.
+He also supported Kencho-ji, which remains one of the most important Rinzai monasteries today.
+These temples housed Chinese émigré monks who brought the latest Chan teachings, along with Song dynasty painting styles, calligraphy, and architectural techniques.

 Ashikaga Shogunate and the Gozan System

-The Ashikaga shogunate (1336–1573) institutionalized Zen patronage through the Gozan (Five Mountains) system, which ranked the most influential Rinzai temples in Kyoto and Kamakura.
+The Ashikaga shogunate institutionalized Zen patronage through the Gozan system, which ranked the most influential Rinzai temples in Kyoto and Kamakura.
 The shogunate used Zen monasteries as administrative centers for culture and diplomacy.
-Ashikaga Takauji (1305–1358) and his successors supported the construction of temples like Tenryū-ji, built to pacify the spirit of Emperor Go-Daigo after the Nanboku-chō wars.
-These temples became patrons of ink painting, calligraphy, and the tea ceremony, which we will explore later.
+Ashikaga Takauji and his successors supported the construction of temples like Tenryū-ji, built to pacify the spirit of Emperor Go-Daigo after the Nanboku-chō wars.
+These temples became patrons of ink painting, calligraphy, and the tea ceremony.

 The Daimyō of the Sengoku Period

-During the Warring States period (1467–1615), regional military lords—daimyō—continued to sponsor Zen temples as a sign of legitimacy and cultural refinement.
-Oda Nobunaga (1534–1582) famously supported the Zen master Takuan Sōhō (1573–1645), whose writings on Zen and swordsmanship influenced generations.
-Tokugawa Ieyasu (1543–1616), the founder of the Tokugawa shogunate, also patronized Zen, particularly the Sōtō sect, and established Kan’ei-ji in Edo (modern Tokyo) as a family temple.
+During the Warring States period, regional military lords continued to sponsor Zen temples as a sign of legitimacy and cultural refinement.
+Oda Nobunaga famously supported the Zen master Takuan Sōhō, whose writings on Zen and swordsmanship influenced generations.
+Tokugawa Ieyasu, the founder of the Tokugawa shogunate, also patronized Zen, particularly the Sōtō sect, and established Kan'ei-ji in Edo as a family temple.
+The Tokugawa period saw the Sōtō sect expand rapidly, in part because its decentralized structure allowed local daimyo to sponsor temples without shogunal interference.

 This patronage was not merely financial.
-Daimyō often required their retainers to practice zazen, and some founded temple schools (terakoya) that taught Zen-based literacy and ethics.
+Daimyō often required their retainers to practice zazen, and some founded temple schools that taught Zen-based literacy and ethics.
 Through this widespread support, Zen monasteries grew wealthy and powerful, owning large estates and commanding political influence.
+By the late sixteenth century, Zen temples controlled significant agricultural land and could mobilize resources comparable to small domains.
+This economic base allowed them to fund cultural projects and provide education to samurai children across the country.

 Zen Practices Adopted by Samurai